sometotal/joesepi.com/music/lyrics/discount-fireworks/songs/totally-wrong.md

 Where the west was won
 They’ve made you a gun

+Holy shit!
+Did you see that?
+Did you see what he pulled out his hat?

 This song should be sung
 From the back to the front
 Spoke highly of you
-‘Cept when they called you a cunt
+Except when they called you a cunt

 This is the end
 My only friend